ia03/ritser/readme.txt

-install apache wsgi and make it run on startup
+install apache wsgi with ssl and make it run on startup

 install postgresql and citext extension https://stackoverflow.com/questions/15981197/postgresql-error-type-citext-does-not-exist